Docklands Strategic Development Zone: SDZ Planning Scheme

+Strategic Development Zones, sometimes referred to ask SDZs, were established in the Planning and Development Act 2000.
+SDZs are areas of land designated by the Government for development that is considered to be of social or economic importance.
+This development can be residential, commercial or industrial in nature.

 On 16 May 2014 An Bord Pleanala approved the making of a planning scheme for the area subject to modifications as set out in its decision.
 Under the scheme, some 366,000 square metres of office space and 2,600 homes will be developed across 22 hectares of land in the North Lotts and Grand Canal Dock.

 In the North Lotts area, the new hubs will be at Spencer Dock and the Point Village.
 South of the river, the replacement for the U2 Tower will anchor another hub, while two more hubs will be clustered around Barrow Street including the Boland's Mill site, and Grand Canal Square.

 Two landmark buildings up to 22 storeys (88m) are allowed, but most development will be eight-storeys high.
 SDZ status means that projects can be fast-tracked through planning, subject to criteria.
 NAMA plans to invest €2bn in new projects over the coming years, and is a key landholder across the Docklands including sites previously controlled by Treasury Holdings, developer Harry Crosbie and the Dublin Docklands Development Authority.